Ojai Hive & Honey at Barbareño in Santa Barbara

 Coconut Honey Panna Cotta with Honeycomb & Fruit

-- 2 1/2 cups Coconut milk not separate
+- 2 1/2 cups Coconut milk may need to blend if separated

 - 1 packet Gelatin